 I fell in Love with Singapore faster than I think I have with any other destination.
 In just over two days, I had seen enough of this compact country that it left me feeling ready to pack my bags and move in for good.

 Because for me, Singapore has everything I could want from a destination.
 I loved the lively pace of its big-city vibes, and how it always felt busy and alive yet somehow not overcrowded.
 I loved its focus on sustainability and clever city design, and how the skyline is filled with high-rise buildings but also beautiful gardens that can be seen literally pouring out of skyscrapers.
-I loved its food scene, and how you can just as easily find a great dim sum restaurant as you would a good burger.
-But most of all, I loved how diverse this island is, and how in a time of Brexit and wall-building around people of colour, it stands as proof that different cultures and backgrounds living together in one place is nothing but a beautiful thing.
+I loved its food scene, and how you could just as easily find a great dim sum restaurant as you would a good burger.
+But most of all, I loved how diverse the island is, and how in a time of Brexit and wall-building around people of colour, it stands as proof that different cultures and backgrounds living together in one place is nothing but a beautiful thing.

 Here’s everything I got up to during my stopover in this beautiful country, and how I fell in love with Singapore.